tencent-cloud-na/tencent-terraform-tutorial/docs/03-build-infra.md

 - variables.tf
 - outputs.tf

 Note: _terraform.tfvars_ is one way to pass input variables to Terraform configuration.
-We will discuss this more in the next section.
+We will discuss this more in the next session.

 ### version.tf